arananet/Scsi50F-to-IDC26/README.md

 | CONN1         | 2x25 pin female 2.54 connector  |
 | CONN2         | 2x13 idc male 2.54              |

+Also a IDC 26 female to female cable needed in order to connect the board to the host.

 # Gerbers

 On the gerbers folder.